PatrickKyei/exception/_drafts/2022-04-09-hard-truth-about-life.md

 - If you don’t have money, you will lose your friends and even respect too.

-- If you don’t spend time to upgrade yourself, you will lost your job or business same like Nokia.
+- If you don’t spend time to upgrade yourself, you will lose your job or business same like Nokia.

-- Heath is everything, if have any health problems, you can’t feel good even though you have lots of wealth.
+- Health is everything, if you have any health problems, you can’t feel good even though you have lots of wealth.

-- Don’t complain too much because people don’t like it, instead it try to find out a way.
+- Don’t complain too much because people don’t like it, instead try to find out a way.

 - Maturity is not for everyone.